Bond Vote Set For Sept. 11

 The district’s long-term plans are dependent upon continued growth in the district, economic conditions in the community, and additional variables — such as the extension of the SAVE fund — that dictate the district’s timeline.

-Please send questions about the bond to email@example.com
+Questions about the bond can be sent to email@example.com